Power of Attorney Laws

 A principal may modify a power of attorney in accordance with the agreement’s terms or by executing a subsequent power of attorney agreement.
 Cal.
 Probate Code § 4151.
 He or she may also revoke a power of attorney either in accordance with the terms of the agreement or in writing.
 Cal.
 Probate Code § 4151.
 A power of attorney is also revoked automatically in several circumstances, such as by the terms of the agreement, by the death, resignation, or removal of the attorney-in-fact, or by the death of the principal.
 Cal.
 Probate Code § 4152.

-If you have questions about the creation, modification, or revocation of a power of attorney agreement, please contact the California power of attorney abuse attorneys at the Evans Law Firm.
+If you have questions about the creation, modification, or revocation of a power of attorney agreement, please contact a California power of attorney abuse lawyer at the Evans Law Firm.

 How Attorneys-in-Fact Can Abuse Their Principals

 With the ability to exercise almost unlimited power, unscrupulous attorneys-in-fact can easily fall prey to greed, malice, and a disregard for the wellbeing of their principals.
 In some cases, these behaviors can even rise to the level of elder abuse.
 Some of the most common forms of power of attorney abuse include:

 Fraud occurs when one person deliberately deceives or misrepresents facts to another person with the intention of causing physical or financial damages.
 When it is perpetrated upon elders, it is considered to be a form of financial elder abuse.
 Cal.
 Welf. & Inst.
 Code § 15610.30.
 Some common forms of fraud include securities fraud, credit card fraud, charities fraud, Medicare fraud, and pyramid schemes.
 Because many attorneys-in-fact have full control of their principal’s finances, they can engage in fraud in several ways, such as by opening lines of credit, applying for government benefits, or purchasing securities or annuities in the principal’s name.